Development Tools

 The test cases present a more challenging problem.

-A tool, pb2g.py, converts the test cases from Protobuf messages to Gherkin scenarios.
+A tool, gherkinize.py, converts the test cases from Protobuf messages to Gherkin scenarios.

-The pb2g.py Python application converts a protobuf test case collection into a Gherkin Feature file.
-These can be used to update the features directory.
+The gherkinize.py tool converts a .textproto test case collection into a Gherkin .feature file.
+This can be used to update the conformance tests in the features directory.

 -o <output>, --output <output>